mhd0528/DOS-perfectSquare/README.md

  2.Then &#39;End of Output&#39; is
  3.When only ‘End of Output’ is printed, it means no number was printed.
  4.The list of numbers is not printed in sorted

+4.bonus part
+  bonus part is for multiple machines.